hikeventures/hikeventures.github.io/_posts/articles/2016-12-14-winter-trip-gear-list.markdown

 ## Sleeping bags
-We will take the Western Mountaineering Versalite Sleeping bag with us as well as another sleeping bag to add additional warmth in case we would feel cold in the Versalite during the night.
+We will take the Western Mountaineering Versalite Sleeping bag with us as well as another sleeping bag to add additional warmth in case we would feel cold in the Versalite during the night. quite well under windy conditions.

-## Stove
-We are planning to take our MSR Windburner with us.
-The MSR Windburner should also perform quite well under windy conditions.

 ## Backpacks
 Our HMG Porter will server as our backpacks.
 We will also take our Thule Upslope 35L with us for a shorter day trip.